 “For now, that is only the neutral council’s business.
 It is why we’re going through Kior.
 Unfortunately, we were forced to enter through the ‘back way’, rather than directly from Ceareste’s borders itself.”

-“...Perhaps you are not as diplomatic as I thought.
-That may be unfair, though.
-Perhaps your hands are tied.”
-Eseras noted, leaning forward in the throne chair.
-“Listen.
+"Listen, little boy I will put it in a way that even you can understand.
 You trespassed into Masirean territory, you did something there and then came out being chased by the Masirean military with a ship that’s so damaged that it is barely capable of floating.
-I also hear that the mercenary’s captain got captured and arrested as well… You expect me to believe you’re not up to something suspicious, boy?”
+I also hear that the mercenary’s captain got captured and arrested as well… You expect me to believe you’re not up to something suspicious?”

 “It’s on the way home.
 What’s to prevent your men from just allowing the Prince of Ceareste back over the border?
 You know Kior and Ceareste are not on very good speaking terms.”
 Eseras argued.
 “You definitely cannot say that this isn’t at least suspicious of you.”

 “Unfortunately, I haven’t had any say about the relationships between our two countries.
 When the relationships between Kior and Ceareste became tense, I wasn’t even born yet, ma’am.”
 Sairek replied firmly in answer.
-"I think it is very unfair to make presumptions about me because of a negative social environment that had become stale before my birth, let alone have not any say in afterwards."
+"I think it is very unfair to make presumptions about me because of a negative social environment that had become stale even before my birth, let alone have not any say in myself afterwards."

 “Indeed. …Perhaps I am being too harsh.
 After all, it’s thanks to you that I rose to power.”
 Eseras said, giving another painted smile.
 "For this, I truly grant you my utmost gratitude."

-Sairek heard Nayleen inhale sharply in shock and fury and Cyial quietly growled behind him.
+Sairek heard Nayleen inhale sharply in shock and fury through her teeth and Cyial quietly growled behind him.
 They both were holding their tongues but he could feel them holding back just like he currently was.
 He himself had to forcefully shove and bottle up the ire that rose within his chest, but he couldn’t stop his icy glare as much as he tried, nor the iron-grip he had on his right hand with his staff.

 This bitch.
 Because his mother got sick — because his mother suffered and died from his birth, which caused his father to become enraged and soil the relationship with Kior even more...
-This hag apparently rose to power, and it was all because of his birth, was what she was saying.
+This hag apparently rose to power, and it was all because of his birth, was what she was implying.

 He saw Cyial and Nayleen shoot him a concerned look in his peripheral vision as he marched a step forward.
 Sairek tightened his grip on his staff even more until his hand became sore.
 He stood taller, prouder, looking directly at Eseras with cold, glaring eyes that threatened to tear up.
 He swallowed, forcing his voice which wanted to quiver to come out strong and firmly.
 Her words stung him, hard.
 He however, refused to show any weakness to her.